Welcome to the RELENT newsletter!

 RELENT is a research project funded by the European Union's Horizon 2020 Framework Programme for Research and Innovation.
 RELENT stands for RELapses prevENTion in chronic autoimmune disease: common mechanisms and co-morbidities.

-The RELENT Consortium is a multidisciplinary group of scientists and clinical investigators whose goal it is to develop individualized treatments for chronic autoimmune diseases, such as rheumatoid arthritis and vasculitis.
+The RELENT Consortium is a multidisciplinary group of scientists and clinical investigators whose goal it is to develop individualized treatments for chronic autoimmune diseases, such as vasculitis.

 Note from Prof. Renate Kain, M.D., Ph.D., Project Coordinator

 Severe autoimmune and inflammatory diseases currently need to be treated with long-term immunosuppressive drugs that have significant side effects.
-Despite this, the outcome for individual patients varies considerably.
-We currently have no means of distinguishing from the outset which patients will suffer from frequent relapses of their disease – and therefore need intensive early treatment – from those who will not.
-The RELENT project will apply an entirely novel approach to systematically define common disease mechanisms in autoimmunity, involving a fast and high throughput discovery and validation process.
-By combining clinical and serological data with genetic and transcriptomic signatures to unravel the molecular mechanisms that determine disease outcome, we will be able to develop customised health care for people suffering from autoimmune disorders.
+Despite this, the outcome for individual patients varies considerably and there are currently no ways to distinguish individuals who will have a relatively benign course from those destined to have frequent relapses – and therefore need intensive early treatment.
+The RELENT project is systematically applying an entirely novel approach to define disease mechanisms common to many autoimmune diseases using a strategy that involves fast and high throughput discovery and validation process.
+By combining clinical and serological data with genetic and transcriptomic signatures to unravel the molecular mechanisms that determine disease outcome.
+This should provide the foundation for individually customised treatment plans for those with severe autoimmune disorders.

 RELENT aims to shed light on the course and mechanisms of diseases, such as rheumatoid arthritis and vasculitis, and to develop improved diagnostics and intervention strategies with the expected impact of delaying the onset of chronic autoimmune diseases.